400 sheets of paper

 Premium Payments

-How to Make and Manage Payments in MyUI Employer+
+How to Make and Manage Payments

-Employers are required to respond timely and adequately to all Division requests for information via MyUI Employer+, or the State Information Data Exchange System (SIDES), also known as SIDES E-Response.
+When a former employee files a claim to collect unemployment benefits, any employer listed on the claim is notified by the Division and asked to submit information about the separation.
+Employers must respond timely and adequately to all Division requests for information via MyUI Employer+, or the State Information Data Exchange System (SIDES), also known as SIDES E-Response.
+Learn more about responding to Division requests and preventing additional charges on the Division’s website.

-How to View and Complete Fact Finding in MyUI Employer+
+How to View and Complete Fact Finding

 SIDES E-Response Employer Guide